 Or a sales representative would like to extend warranty coverage on a product to her number one customer even though the customer did not comply with the express terms of the warranty.
 Of course, the warranty department opposes making any exceptions to the warranty coverage program, even if the exception would apply to a high volume customer.

-The internal clients in each of these examples have the same ultimate goal: improve the bottom line.
+The internal clients in each of these examples have the same ultimate goal: to improve the bottom line.
 But in these instances, the interests of the different groups diverge in some respects and the groups will likely seek input from the Legal Department.
 None of these issues lend themselves to simple responses, but the in-house attorneys will be called upon to offer legal and business advice as to how to proceed.

 Another challenge for in-house counsel is learning to offer legal guidance without simply becoming a rubber stamp for their clients while avoiding becoming the “Department of No.” “[I]n-house counsel are socialized to give clients what they want - which is that they want a “yes,” not a “no.” But sometimes, the answer has to be “no,” while in other instances, the answer can be softened to “no, not that way.”
 The balance between the “yes culture” and the “Department of No” can be tricky, especially since “in-house counsel are constantly under pressure to distort their legal analysis to support a business conclusion of ‘yes.'”

-Speaking the Right Language Can be a Challenge
+Speaking the Right Language Can Be a Challenge

 Besides thinking like a business person and not just a lawyer, in-house attorneys also have to learn to communicate the way their business clients communicate.
 “Being able to speak to the CFO on an equal footing is an important goal” for in-house lawyers.
 The way in-house lawyers “communicate inside a company is different because it has to revolve around the business or its people, not the law.
 The business people want a solution, and the basis for it is assumed — they don't want to see the footnotes.”
 So, in-house attorneys have to “get the communicating as a lawyer out of their head.”

 In-house lawyers have to learn to speak the same corporate-speak dialect as their business colleagues.
-Although the individuals involved in a communication may speak the same language (English, for instance), the words used may have different contexts within the different corporate functions.
+Although the individuals involved in communication may speak the same language (English, for instance), the words used may have different contexts within the different corporate functions.
 For example, the word “defect” has a certain context in the legal lexicon but means something different to regulatory associates and may have yet another meaning to someone working in the quality control or post-market surveillance groups.
 In other words, company personnel may all speak English, but a phrase in “legal English” may differ slightly from “regulatory English” which might differ from “engineer English.”
 In-house counsel have to learn to understand the corporate-speak nuances to be certain that all the parties are truly communicating with each other.
 At times, this can be a substantial challenge.

 Contributing Positively to the Bottom Line Can Be a Challenge